-We offer a Coming of Age (CoA) class to our 7-8 graders every other year.
-CoA is designed to acknowledge the transition between childhood and youth.
-It is a Unitarian Universalist rite of passage.
-The goal of the Coming of Age program is to help young people explore and sort out their own ethical and religious identities so they can make rational decisions about who they want to be.
+We offer the Coming of Age (CoA) experience for young people (about ages 12 – 14) every other year.
+CoA celebrates the transition from childhood to youth.
+The goal of the program is to help young people responsibly explore and articulate their own ethical and religious thinking.
 For the first time in their lives, our young people are asked to use their reason, experience and the dictates of their conscience to decide upon their own beliefs…and to act upon them.
-Throughout the Coming of Age year, our young people visit other houses of worship, engage in an ongoing class aimed at helping them more deeply understand Unitarian Universalism, and meet with mentors.
-This year, they bonded with other UU “Coming-of-Agers” from throughout the region during a weekend retreat at the Murray Grove Retreat and Renewal Center.
-At the end of the Coming of Age Year, our youth share their personal credo statements with the congregation in a special celebration and worship service.
+Throughout the year, young people visit other houses of worship, engage in an ongoing class aimed at helping them more deeply understand Unitarian Universalism, meet with mentors, and bond with other “Coming-of-Agers” from throughout the region during a weekend retreat.
+At the end of the year, participants share their personal credo statements with the entire congregation in a special celebration.

 OUR WHOLE LIVES (O.W.L)